umarhassan-mitodl/21l.021-spring-2022/content/pages/class-summaries.md

 - to reflect on a form of comic art—in whatever medium or venue—that you consider a good example of comedy
 - to discuss a brief video clip.

-We will also sign up for [Annotation Studio](https://app.annotation.studio/), a useful tool for developing and sharing your readings; and in-class presentations.
+We will also sign up for {{% resource_link "67d2c483-7396-4e6f-8214-b12fc15afe42" "Annotation Studio" %}}, a useful tool for developing and sharing your readings; and in-class presentations.

 ### Session 2: Aristophanes, *Lysistrata*